 Samantha Harris is FIRE’s director of Policy Research, so while she may not be able to name your university’s sports team, she will definitely be able to tell you all about its harassment policy.
 She graduated from Princeton University in 1999 and then attended the University of Pennsylvania Law School.
 After a federal clerkship and a brief stint as a litigator, she landed at FIRE in 2005 and has been there ever since.
 Samantha lives outside of Philadelphia with her husband and their three daughters.

-Azhar Majeed is director of FIRE’s Individual Rights Education Program.
+Azhar Majeed is FIRE’s Vice President of Policy Reform.
 A native of Grosse Pointe, Michigan, he received a B.A. in political science with a minor in history from the University of Michigan in 2004.
 He is also a 2007 graduate of the University of Michigan Law School.
 As an undergraduate, his academic interests included comparative constitutional law and political philosophy, particularly from the time period of the Enlightenment.
 During law school, Azhar represented the University of Michigan at the 2006 Tulane International Moot Court competition.
 Azhar was one of FIRE’s inaugural Robert H. Jackson Legal Fellows and was also a FIRE legal intern in 2005.

 Joseph Cohn, FIRE’s Legislative and Policy Director, is a 2004 graduate of the University of Pennsylvania Law School and the Fels Institute of Government Administration, where he earned his Juris Doctor and Masters in Government Administration.
 Prior to law school, Joe attended the University of Nevada at Las Vegas (UNLV), where he graduated cum laude and co-founded the university’s ACLU chapter.
 A former staff attorney for the United States Court of Appeals for the Third Circuit and law clerk in the Philadelphia Court of Common Pleas, Joe joins FIRE having demonstrated a career-long dedication to advancing the cause of civil liberties